You are listening to the Sean Hannity Radio Show podcast.

 It's not relevant.

-This always was about politics, about associations, about bad decision making of a judge.
+This always was about politics, about associations, about bad decision-making of a judge.

 But I am convinced of one thing, and I think this is just a fact.

-There are certain establishment figures in Washington that are more concerned about how they look in things without knowing a whole lot of facts or even examining the nuance of certain issues than they are about they concerned about their own political position in the world than they are about anything else.
+There are certain establishment figures in Washington that are more concerned about how they look in things without knowing a whole lot of facts or even examining the nuance of certain issues than they are about their own political position in the world than they are about anything else.

-The establishment, I am convinced, wants Donald Trump to lose the election, so they can say, Oh, you people see, we told you we were right, you were wrong.
+The establishment, I am convinced, wants Donald Trump to lose the election so they can say, oh, you people, see, we told you we were right, you were wrong.

 You picked the wrong guy.

-I can't make a case right now that any of the other 16 candidates would be more electable than Donald Trump.
+I honestly can't, I don't, I can't make a case right now that any of the other 16 candidates would be more electable than Donald Trump.

 It might be a more conventional political year.

-It might be, but I can't say for sure, but the conventional political year means that the Republican nominee has to thread the needle, and that means win Florida, win Ohio, with North Carolina, Virginia, New Hampshire, Iowa, New Mexico, uh, and uh other states in between.
+But the conventional political year means that the Republican nominee has to thread the needle, and that means win Florida, win Ohio, win North Carolina, Virginia, New Hampshire, Iowa, New Mexico, and other states in between, Nevada.

 I don't know what's going to happen this year.

-But there's one thing for sure, is that there are people, you know, I'll give you examples.
+But there's one thing for sure is that there are people, you know, I'll give you examples.

 On issues of race, you know, well, I've never heard Hillary chastise Roger Clinton, who was arrested for DUI over the weekend for using the N-word.

-You know, when Al Gore or Hillary Clinton get before predominantly black audiences, their entire pitch, tone, cadence, and manner of speaking changes dramatically.
+I never heard anybody talk about, except for maybe on talk radio in this program and elsewhere, you know, when Al Gore or Hillary Clinton get before predominantly black audiences, their entire pitch, tone, cadence, and manner of speaking changes dramatically.

 I know the race card gets played every year.

-You know, there is, you know, the Donald Trump's mistake here is that he brought up ethnicity when it's a case about politics.
+You know, there is, you know, Donald Trump's mistake here is that he brought up ethnicity when it's a case about politics.

-And I think a strong case could be made that the judge in the Trump University case deserved to be should have recused himself based on some longstanding positions and associations.
+And I think a strong case could be made that the judge in the Trump University case deserved to be, should have recused himself based on some long-standing positions and associations.

 Now, this is the guy that made it a class action suit.